We’re ready for Strong Customer Authentication and here to help you upgrade your online checkout.

 Possession: Something you have such as a one-time code generated by a security token or access through a trusted device, such as an SMS.

 Inherence: Something that you are and is unique to you, such as a voice or fingerprint.

-At least 2 of these form factors will be required in order to process the online payment.
-Banks will need to start declining payments that require SCA and don’t meet these criteria, or are not otherwise exempt from the regulation.
-SCA enforcement is expected to come in gradually, but businesses can expect the first banks to start declining payments without two-factor authentication from 14 September 2019.
+Card issuers will need to start declining payments that require SCA and are not able to do so via 3D Secure.
+SCA enforcement is expected to come in gradually, but businesses can expect the first banks to start declining payments without 3D-Secure authentication from September 2020.

 If you’re an online business accepting payments with PayPal, just select your solution below and we’ll help you become regulation-ready – so you can continue to accept quick, easy and secure payments.

-If you’re using PayPal Pro direct to accept card payments on your website, you’ll need to update your payment integration to meet the card issuer's PSD2 obligations.
+If you’re using PayPal Pro direct to accept card payments on your website, you’ll need to update your payment integration to support the newest version of 3D Secure to meet the card issuer's PSD2 obligations.
 PSD2 applies to all European Union organisations involved in online payment services – and will still apply to the UK on departure from the EU.

 Please contact your website provider directly to get an update.

 Want to know more about PSD2?

 When is Strong Customer Authentication required?